cognisant/Docs.DevelopmentProcess/README.md

 ## Process

 The development team uses the [Scrum](<https://en.wikipedia.org/wiki/Scrum_(software_development)>) framework, with development work arranged in two-week [sprints](<https://en.wikipedia.org/wiki/Scrum_(software_development)#Sprint>).
 Together, Corsham Science and stakeholders from throughout the QPHL group define what development work goes into each sprint.

+### Scrum Master

+The development team does not have a dedicated scrum master, instead a sub-set of scrum master duties will be performed by a member of the development team each sprint, these duties are:

+- Facilitation of Scrum ceremonies.
+- Maintaining the burndown chart.
+- ?

 ### Discovery